Need a Flexible Budget You Can Actually Follow? Try the 70/20/10 Budget

 - Travel costs

-You don’t have to get into specifics on what percentage you’ll spend in each of your budget categories.
-If you want to spend a large portion of this money on traveling and eating out, you’re totally free to do so (as long as your bills and necessities are covered, of course).
+You don’t have to get into specifics on what percentage you’ll spend in each of your budget categories, especially as it pertains to fixed expenses like utility bills.
+If a large portion of this becomes spending money for traveling and eating out, you’re welcome to do that as long as your bills and necessities are covered.

 Set up your future self for success.
 Following the 70/20/10 rule, you’ll divert 20% of your pay to saving and investing.
-This could include:
+This could include the following personal finance priorities:

 - Retirement savings